 OLAC and the Ohio Improvement Process

-There is growing support and agreement to focus on leadership as a set of essential practices that need to occur in an aligned and coherent manner across all levels of the system through the effective development of team structures at the district-, school-, and teacher-level.
+At OLAC, we believe leadership should focus on a set of essential practices that need to occur in an aligned and coherent manner across all levels of the system through the effective development of team structures at the district-, school-, and teacher-levels.

 - Implement and monitor; and